We found 3 orthopedic surgeons who accept PacifiCare HMO near Auburn, CA.

 Clinical interests: Meniscus Repair, Knee Arthritis, Radial Head Replacement, Sports Health, Shoulder Problems, ...
 (Read more)

-Dr. Raad Al-Shaikh works as an orthopedic surgeon.
+Dr. Raad Al-Shaikh sees patients in Fremont, CA and Auburn, CA. His medical specialty is orthopedics/orthopedic surgery.
 His hospital/clinic affiliations include Sutter Medical Network, Sutter Auburn Faith Hospital, and Sutter Independent Physicians (SIP).
-He attended medical school at the University of California, Los Angeles (UCLA), David Geffen School of Medicine.
-Dr. Al-Shaikh trained at Stanford University Medical Center for residency.
-Patients gave him an average rating of 5.0 stars out of 5.
-Dr. Al-Shaikh accepts Anthem, Blue Cross/Blue Shield, and CIGNA Plans, as well as other insurance carriers.
+Before completing his residency at Stanford University Medical Center, Dr. Al-Shaikh attended medical school at the University of California, Los Angeles (UCLA), David Geffen School of Medicine.
+Dr. Al-Shaikh's average rating from his patients is 5.0 stars out of 5.
+Dr. Al-Shaikh is in-network for Anthem, Blue Cross/Blue Shield, CIGNA Plans, and more.

 Clinical interests: Knee Arthritis, Sports Health, Knee Pain, Shoulder Pain, Partial Knee Replacement, Musculoskeletal ...
 (Read more)